-The Education Pioneers (EP) Fellowship is for professionals who are eager to discover how to use their expertise in data, operations, policy, and more to make a difference in the lives of students and families outside the classroom.
+The Education Pioneers (EP) Fellowships are for professionals who are eager to discover how to use their expertise in data, operations, policy, and more to make a difference in the lives of students and families outside the classroom.
 There are two different programs.
-The 10-week Summer Fellowship previews the impact you can make in the education sector to lay out the foundation for lifelong leadership in education and the 10-month Impact Fellowship designed to help rising leaders use their skills for social good and offers a salary with benefits.
+The Education Pioneers Summer Fellowship is a 10-week program that previews the impact you can make in the education sector to lay out the foundation for lifelong leadership in education and the 10-month Education Pioneers Impact Fellowship is designed to help rising leaders use their skills for social good and offers a salary with benefits.
 Both programs support educational equity while also advancing careers.

 We talked to Chibundu Nnake, a recent Education Pioneer Fellow and now the Manager of Advocacy and Policy at FOCUS, to learn more about the program and get some application tips.